 Benefits of Choosing a Fee-Only Financial Planner

-Make Sure Your Financial Planner is a Fiduciary
+Make Sure Your Financial Advisor is a Fiduciary

 On top of choosing a fee-only financial planner, you should also make sure they are a fiduciary.
 This means they are required to act in the best interest of their client when handling retirement investments.
 A financial professional who is not a fiduciary has no obligation to put the needs of their clients ahead of their own.